St. Andrew's Anglican Church (Fort Worth, Texas): History

 While Bishop Alexander Gregg held the first Episcopal church service on record in Fort Worth in 1860, no parish was established until 1875.
 Alexander Charles Garrett, the Episcopal Church's missionary bishop of northern Texas, visited his new missionary district and organized the mission under the Rev. Edwin Wickens.
 Garrett's first services were held in the Tarrant County courthouse on March 17, 1875.
 Garrett raised funds for the Texas missions from northeastern Episcopalians; a Connecticut clergyman who heard Garrett's pitch during a train ride agreed to commit $500 to the Fort Worth congregation and asked that it be named for Andrew the Apostle.
 The cornerstone for St. Andrew's Episcopal Church was laid in 1877, and the church gained parish status in 1878.

 The church's current Perpendicular Gothic Revival building was designed by the firm of Sanguinet & Staats.
 Ground was broken in 1909 and construction continued until the dedication on Rogation Sunday, May 12, 1912.
 A marble altar and reredos were installed in 1931 as a memorial to the Rev. Bartow B. Ramage, who was rector from 1897 to 1916 and presided over the construction.
 The church retired its debt in 1939 and built a parish house, designed by Preston M. Geren Jr., a St. Andrew's parishioner and vestryman, in 1949.
 Geren also designed a 1983 addition.

 In 1983, St. Andrew's moved from the Diocese of Dallas to the newly formed Episcopal Diocese of Fort Worth, which became a hub for theological conservatism in the Episcopal Church.
 St. Andrew's itself became a center for activity in those resisting liberal theology and practice in the Episcopal Church, including same-sex blessings and the ordination of gay men and women.
 In September 1997, St. Andrew's rector Jeffrey N. Steenson—a future bishop of the Rio Grande who later became the first ordinary of the Chair of St. Peter—joined a group of 26 conservative or traditionalist Episcopal priests in signing what became called the "First Promise" statement.
 The statement declared the authority of the Episcopal Church and its General Convention to be "fundamentally impaired" because they no longer upheld the "truth of the gospel."
 The statement's signers also stated their intention to be aligned with Anglican Communion members whose theological principles aligned with the First Promise statement.

 In 2008, St. Andrew's joined its diocese in disaffiliating from the Episcopal Church and claiming oversight from the Anglican Church of the Southern Cone.
 The congregation and diocese later became founding members of the Anglican Church in North America.
-In 2018, St. Andrew's called Jacob Worley as rector.
-(Worley had served in the Anglican Mission in America, the Church of Ireland, and the Anglican Church of Canada; in 2017, his election as bishop of Caledonia was overturned by the bishops of the Ecclesiastical Province of British Columbia and Yukon and Worley had been dismissed from the ACC due to his prior service with the AMIA.)
+From 2018 to 2023, St. Andrew's called future bishop of Cascadia Jacob Worley as rector.